 Professor Raymond Holden studied at Sydney, Cologne and London and has worked as a conductor, writer, broadcaster and lecturer

-Professor Holden has appeared on BBC Radio, BBC Television, ABC Radio, Classic FM (South Africa), 3MBS FM (Melbourne), Vision Australia Radio, LBC, Danish Radio and Television, RAI Radio and Television and with the renowned mezzo-soprano, Brigitte Fassbaender, in Eric Schulz’s critically acclaimed documentary on Richard Strauss, At the End of the Rainbow, which received its world premiere at the Salzburg Festival in 2014 and its German premiere at Berlin’s Philharmonie later that year.
+Professor Holden has appeared on BBC Radio, BBC Television, ABC Radio, Classic FM (South Africa), 3MBS FM (Melbourne), Vision Australia Radio, SRF (Switzerland), LBC, Danish Radio and Television and RAI Radio and Television.
+Along with the renowned mezzo-soprano, Brigitte Fassbaender, he appeared in Eric Schulz’s critically acclaimed documentary on Richard Strauss, At the End of the Rainbow, which received its world premiere at the Salzburg Festival in 2014 and its German premiere at Berlin’s Philharmonie later that year.

-As the organiser and presenter of the Academy’s ‘The Barbirolli Lectures’ and ‘The Henry Wood Lectures’, Professor Holden has interviewed publicly Sir Charles Mackerras, Sir Mark Elder, Sir Neville Marriner, Leif Segerstam, Edward Gardner, Vladimir Jurowski, Leon Fleisher, Denis O’Neill, Ryland Davies, Paul Badura-Skoda, Dame Anne Evans, Dame Gwyneth Jones, Yvonne Minton, Ann Murray, Sarah Walker, Sheila Armstrong, Ian Partridge, John Williams, Stephen Hough, Steven Isserlis, György Pauk, James Ehnes, Erich Grunberg, Jonathan Del Mar, John Suchet, Eric Schulz, Tony Palmer, Humphrey Burton and Bruno Monsaingeon.
+As the organiser and presenter of the Academy’s ‘The Barbirolli Lectures’ and ‘The Henry Wood Lectures’, Professor Holden interviewed publicly Sir Charles Mackerras, Sir Mark Elder, Sir Neville Marriner, Leif Segerstam, Edward Gardner, Vladimir Jurowski, Dame Jane Glover, Sian Edwards, Joanna MacGregor, Leon Fleisher, Denis O’Neill, Ryland Davies, Paul Badura-Skoda, Dame Anne Evans, Dame Gwyneth Jones, Yvonne Minton, Yvonne Kenny, Dame Ann Murray, Sarah Walker, Sheila Armstrong, Ian Partridge, John Williams, Sir Stephen Hough, Steven Isserlis, György Pauk, James Ehnes, Erich Grunberg, Jonathan Del Mar, John Suchet, Eric Schulz, Tony Palmer, Humphrey Burton and Bruno Monsaingeon.

 Professor Holden was appointed Professor of the University of London in February 2016 and a Member of the Order of Australia (AM) in the 2019 Australian Queen’s Birthday Honours List.